abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 and so on.

 But what if we want to parse the command output or the file content even more differentially?
 For instance, what if we want to extract programmatically from the output of **date** command only the minutes, and not the full timestamp '15:36:12' by specifying the 4th field?
 In order to achieve that, we need to change the field separator in **awk** to some non-default value.
-This is achieved by manipulating the **awk**'s' built-in variable **FS**.
+This is achieved by manipulating the **awk** built-in variable **FS**.
 To set the field separator variable **FS** to some non-default value,  we use schematically the following syntax:

 ```bash
 awk 'BEGIN {FS="some-new-single-character-field-separator"} ... '
 ```
-The key word 'BEGIN' next to the code snippet within ```{ ... }``` ensures that that particular code snippet is executed only once, at the very beginning (analogously, there exists a key word 'END' in **awk** with the opposite meaning).
+The key word 'BEGIN' next to the code snippet enclosed in ```{ ... }``` ensures that that particular code snippet is executed only once, at the very beginning (analogously, there exists a key word 'END' in **awk** with the opposite meaning, i.e. that code snippet is executed only once at the very end).

 For instance, if we want to use colon ```:``` as a field separator in **awk**, we must start with the following: